Bakudankun/qline.vim/README.md

     separator:    {left: "\ue0c0", right: "\ue0c2", margin: ' '},
     subseparator: {left: "\ue0c1", right: "\ue0c3", margin: ' '},
   },
   # Define components.
 You can overwrite or append to the default definitions.
   # If its content is a Funcref, it is evaluated before parsing the statusline.
-# If visible_condition results in Falsy, or the content results in empty string,
+  # The component is collapsed when visible_condition results in Falsy, when
-# the component is collapsed.
+  # the content results in empty string, or when the evaluation fails.
+Funcrefs
-# Funcrefs are evaluated in the context of the window of the drawing status line.
+  # are evaluated in the context of the window of the drawing status line.
   component: {
     fileinfo: {
       content: () =>